warior456/Sculk-Depths/README.md

 To access this dimension, follow these steps:

 1. Search for a deep dark biome with an ancient city.
-2. Summon and defeat a Warden to obtain its new drop, the Soul Heart.
+2. Summon a Warden and let it kill a passive mob like a cow, sheep, or horse OR kill the warden.
+3. this will drop Energy Essence which is used to craft an Energized Flint and Steel
-3. Clear all the sculk veins from the middle of the reinforced deepslate in the center of the city.
+4. Clear all the sculk veins from the middle of the reinforced deepslate in the center of the city.
-4. Use the Soul Heart to light the portal.
+5. Use the Energized Flint and Steel to light the portal.

 When entering this dimension, it is recommended to bring a netherite pickaxe as the dimension is mostly made of a very hard block called Umbrusk.